minin43/TTT-Custom-Roles/CONVARS.md

 // Quack
-ttt_quack_credits_starting                     1       // The number of credits a quack should start with ttt_quack_fake_cure_mode                       0       // How to handle using a fake parasite cure on someone who is not infected.
+ttt_quack_credits_starting                     1       // The number of credits a quack should start with ttt_quack_fake_cure_mode                       0       // How to handle using a fake cure on someone who is not infected.
 0 - Kill nobody (But use up the cure), 1 - Kill the person who uses the cure, 2 - Kill the person the cure is used on ttt_quack_fake_cure_time                       -1      // The amount of time (in seconds) the fake parasite cure takes to use.
-If set to -1, the ttt_parasite_cure_time value will be used instead ttt_quack_phantom_cure                         0       // Whether to allow the quack to buy the phantom exorcism device which can remove a haunting phantom.
+If set to -1, the ttt_doctor_cure_time value will be used instead ttt_quack_fake_cure_rebuyable                  0       // Whether the fake cure can be bought multiple times ttt_quack_phantom_cure                         0       // Whether to allow the quack to buy the phantom exorcism device which can remove a haunting phantom.
 Server must be restarted for changes to take effect ttt_quack_station_bomb                         0       // Whether the quack should be able to buy a device which converts a health station to a bomb station ttt_quack_station_bomb_time                    4       // The amount of time (in seconds) the station bomb takes to plant